rust-stuco/lectures/week2/slides.md

 let s1 = String::from("hello");
 ```

-* A `String` is made up of 3 parts:
+* A `String` is made up of 3 fields:
-    * A pointer to the memory that holds text
+    * A pointer to text somewhere in memory
     * A length
     * A capacity
-* Left data is on the stack
+* Left diagram is on the stack
-* Right data is on the heap
+* Right diagram is on the heap

 ---